marcin-chwedczuk/_blog/_posts/2019-01-01-random-thoughts-on-maybe.md

 {% endhighlight %}

-In this category of programmers there is also a small group of zealtos, that in my opinion go to far in their cult of monads.
+In this category of programmers there is also a small group of zealots, that in my opinion go a little bit to far in their cult of monads.
 They propose to use LINQ query syntax to transform monads.
 Let my explain this using an example:
 {% highlight csharp %}
-// We want to sum three Option<int> values.

-private static Option<int> GetOptionalInt()
+// We want to sum three Option<int> values. private static Option<int> GetOptionalInt()
     => 3;